-The scope of Waste Management in India has now reached to the highest level for the individuals.
+The scope of Waste Management in India has now reached the highest level for individuals.
 One can make his/ her career in India after completing several degrees, diploma courses, and certifications.
-There are number of job opportunities.
-If you want to become a mere refuse or waste collector, who readily collects waste and put it into waste disposal sites or recycling plants, you don’t need any professional degree.
+There is a number of job opportunities.
+If you want to become a mere refuse or waste collector, who readily collects waste and puts it into waste disposal sites or recycling plants, you don’t need any professional degree.

 Undergraduates Courses: Those, who are considering their career, should have to complete their 10+2 in Science stream with Chemistry, Mathematics, Biology, and English as compulsory subjects.

-• Then, you are eligible to take admission in a degree course or in a related graduates courses like earth sciences and environmental science.
+• Then, you are eligible to take admission in a degree course or in related graduate courses like earth sciences and environmental science.

 • If you want to stand away from the crowd and get a slight edge over the rest of the candidates, you may go with the postgraduate degree courses.